thospfuller/awesome-search-engine-optimization/README.md

 # Other Tools
 - [tiny jpg](https://tinyjpg.com/) -- Don't assume that images are compressed prior to uploading them.
 Uncompressed images can place a significant drag on a web server so it will behoove you to compress the image before uploading it.
-- [BuiltWith](https://builtwith.com/) -- Find out what websites are built with.
 - [15 Awesome SEO Competitor Analysis Tools](https://mention.com/en/blog/competitor-seo-tools/)

 # SEO Communities